Skip to content

 Stay Informed

-Not Yet a CLEMIS Member?
+Not Yet a CLEMIS Authority Member?

 If your agency is not currently part of the CLEMIS network and you are exploring membership, we welcome that conversation.
 CLEMIS serves law enforcement, fire, jail, dispatch, and other public safety agencies across Michigan, providing proven technology at public safety pricing through a member governed, non profit authority.
 Please contact us at: